barronh/pseudonetcdf/doc/examples/cmaqemisfromcsv.rst

 Make a CMAQ emissions input for NOx from a CSV file with latitude, longitude, and hour-of-day coordinates.
 The code below will make a file from a `GRIDDESC` file.
 Then, add a variable for NO and NO2.
-Finally, populate the file adn save it as an IOAPI-like file.
+Finally, populate the file and save it as an IOAPI-like file.

 .. code-block:: python

   import PseudoNetCDF as pnc
   import pandas as pd
   import numpy as np